mstksg/inCode/copy/entries/five-point-haskell-1.md

 ```

 However, using `ContT` doesn't allow you to do things like early cleanups or
 canceling cleanup events.
-It forces us into a last-in first-out sort of
+It forces us into a last-in, first-out sort of
 cleanup pattern.
 If you want to deviate, this might cause you to, for
 convenience, go for manual resource management.
 However, we have tools for more
 fine-grained control, we have things like *[resourcet][]* `ResourceT`, which